 He aims for maximum impact by trying to keep the palette as simple as possible.
 Watch closely and you will start identifying the fragments of life affectionately preserved in each piece of vinyl or ceramic before being skilfully strewn into a larger picture.

-All my siblings and I were encouraged with any art we were doing.
+All my siblings and I were encouraged by any art we were doing.
 Both my parents studied art (at Liverpool College of Art, contemporaries of Beatle John Lennon).
 We even had a family newspaper which recorded the events of the week and, at age five, I was in charge of the pictures (drawings).

 The ’70s and ’80s England saw newer streams of consciousness enter the world of art and music.
 How did that affect your formative years, if at all?

 You can’t help but be influenced by the period in which you grow up, to some extent.
-I think the change has come about later though for my work subjectwise.
+I think the change has come about later though, for my work subjectwise.
 I love music from all periods (and all styles) and wanted to make portraits of the musicians I admire and still do.

 You experiment a lot with the use of colour in your artwork.
-Describe the way you use ‘colour’ to bring forth the essence of the subject of your mosaic–art?
+Describe the way you use ‘colour’ to bring forth the essence of the subject of your mosaic art?